yushasama/koishiteru/public/comp/writeups_md/greedy_i.md

 ### **AtCoder ABC 141 D - Powerful Discount Tickets (Budgeted Greedy with Heap)**

 #### **Problem**
 Given prices and $m$ discount tickets.
 Each ticket turns the current largest price $x$ into $\lfloor x/2 \rfloor$.
-Use along long tickets to minimize the sum.
+Use all tickets to minimize the sum.

 #### **Why Selection Greedy**
 Each discount is most valuable on the largest available price.
 Use a max heap, apply the discount to the top, and push back the reduced price.
 Repeat.